discordjs/guide/guide/popular-topics/permissions.md

 * Permission: The ability to execute a certain action in Discord
 * Overwrite: Rule on a channel to modify the permissions for a member or role
 * Bit field: Binary representation of Discord permissions
-* Flag: Human readable string in MACRO_CASE, for example `'KICK_MEMBERS'`, refers to a position in the permission bit field.
+* Flag: Human readable string in MACRO_CASE, for example, `'KICK_MEMBERS'`, refers to a position in the permission bit field.
 You can find a list of all valid flags in the <branch version="11.x" inline>[discord.js documentation](https://discord.js.org/#/docs/main/v11/class/Permissions?scrollTo=s-FLAGS)</branch><branch version="12.x" inline>[discord.js documentation](https://discord.js.org/#/docs/main/stable/class/Permissions?scrollTo=s-FLAGS)</branch>
 * Base Permissions: Permissions for roles the member has, set on the guild level
 * Final Permissions: Permissions for a member or role, after all overwrites are applied

 ::: tip
 You can provide permission decimals wherever we use flag literals in this guide.
-If you are interested in a handy permission calculator you can look at the "Bot" section in the [Discord developer portal](https://discord.com/developers/applications).
+If you are interested in a handy permission calculator, you can look at the "Bot" section in the [Discord developer portal](https://discord.com/developers/applications).
 :::

 ## Base permissions